 Constitution Place – a vibrant urban hub

-Starting later this year, you will see some exciting new changes taking shape around the Canberra Theatre Centre with the building of Constitution Place.
+You will see that some exciting new changes have been taking shape around the Canberra Theatre Centre with the building of Constitution Place.
 Inspired by Walter Burley Griffin’s design for the capital, Constitution Place will be a 12-level commercial, hotel and dining precinct that will connect to The Canberra Theatre Centre via the laneway between the theatre and the Legislative Assembly.

 The development will include a number of cafes, restaurants and retail outlets in addition to a three-level basement carpark with over 600 spaces.
 The site will accommodate offices for the ACT Government, a beautiful new Adina Apartment Hotel Grand and numerous restaurants and retail.